chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 - raw count matrix (except for certain assays such as scATACseq)
 - normalized expression matrix used for visulization
 - cell level metadata (barcodes, cell type, tissue of origin, etc.)
-- variable/feature level metadata (not required)
 - embedding (at least one required, UMAP, tSNE, spatial, PCA)

+Additionally, variable and feature level metadata can be useful to include but is not required for construction of an `anndata` object.

-These should be stored in the following locations in an `anndata` object (for more information, please refer to the [anndata documentation site](https://anndata.readthedocs.io/en/latest/)):
+These components should be stored in the following locations in an `anndata` object (for more information, please refer to the [anndata documentation site](https://anndata.readthedocs.io/en/latest/)):

 <br/>